varunoberoi/deepstream.io-website-old/pages/blog/publishing-aws-sns-messages-to-browsers-tutorial/index.md

 ![Basic Setup](aws-sns-to-deepstream.png)

-If you prefer diving right into the code, here’s the [github repo](https://github.com/hoxton-one/ds-tutorial-aws-sns)
+If you prefer diving right into the code, check out the [github repo](https://github.com/hoxton-one/ds-tutorial-aws-sns)

 ### A bit of a disclaimer
 For brevities sake, this tutorial skimps on security.
 AWS security is extremely powerful, but also complex enough to have [whole books written about it](http://media.amazonwebservices.com/AWS_Security_Best_Practices.pdf).
-We’ll be using http instead of https, temporary security tokens (which is a good idea), but store them as plaintext in our code (which is not) and a deepstream.io server that’s open to the world, instead of [properly permissioned](http://deepstream.io/tutorials/authentication.html).
+We’ll be using http instead of https, temporary security tokens (which is a good idea), but store them as plain text in our code (which is not) and a deepstream.io server that’s open to the world, instead of [properly permissioned](http://deepstream.io/tutorials/authentication.html).
 This tutorial also assumes that you're already familiar with deepstream's basic concepts.
 If not, quickly head over to the [getting started](http://deepstream.io/tutorials/getting-started.html) tutorial - don't worry, I'll wait.

 ### Let’s get started: Creating a topic.